RIPE-Atlas-Community/multi-lingual-docs/README.md

 # multi-lingual-docs
-Documentation about RIPE Atlas in languages other then English
+Crowdsourced documentation about RIPE Atlas in languages other then English

 "You don't want a community full of people who don't read documentation" - so make the docs good #OSFeels"

-Spanish
+"We need to lower the barriers in our industry to writing documentation @ericholscher #osfeels"

-Italian
+"Documentation is more of an art than a science. @ericholscher #osfeels"

-Russian
+Spanish = Espanol

-Japanese
+Italian = Italiano

-Polish
+Russain = Ruskii?